polterguy/system42/apps/CMS/README.md

 The most important file in this folder is the _"p5.web.load-ui.hl"_.
 This file creates an Active Event, which is raised by the
 Phosphorus Five core or kernel, and is expected to serve documents according to URLs.
 It is given a single argument *[url]*, which is the relative URL to the page requested by the client.

+### Extendibility

+In general, as you can see above, the CMS in System42 is super extendible, allowing you to create your own custom pages, completely taking control over all aspects of your page, from editing to loading.
+In addition, you can also both globally modify the toolbar, by adding your own toolbar button(s) inside of the _"/page-editors/toolbar-buttons/"_ folder, or local toolbar buttons, for your specialized editor inside of the _"/page-editor/specialized-editor/xxx/toolbar-buttons/"_ folder, where _"xxx"_ is the *[type]* of page you wish to create.

+The _"lambda"_ page *[type]* for instance, have a specialized toolbar button, allowing you to verify, and view meta information about your *[lambda]* page.
+See the _"meta-info.hl"_ file inside of the _"/specialized-editors/lambda/toolbar-buttons/"_ folder to see an example of a page type specialized toolbar button.